The strongly regular twisted $D_{5,5}(q)$ graph: Introduction

 \section{Introduction}

-The {\it Grassmann graph} $J_q(n, k)$ is the graph with the $k$-spaces of $\Ff_q^n$ as vertices, two vertices adjacent if they meet in a $(k-1)$-space.
-The construction of the \textit{twisted Grassmann graphs} by van Dam and Koolen in 2005 was a breakthrough in the study of distance-regular graphs.
-They are an intransitive family of distance-regular graphs of unbounded diameter with the same parameters and spectrum as the Grassmann graphs $J_q(2k+1, k+1)$ and can be constructed by modifying $J_q(2k+1, k+1)$, cf.\ \cite{vDK2005}.
+The {\it Grassmann graph} $J_q(n, k)$ is the graph with the $k$-spaces of an $n$-dimension\-al vector space over $\Ff_q$ as vertices, two vertices adjacent if they meet in a $(k-1)$-space.
+The construction of the \textit{twisted Grassmann graphs} by Van Dam and Koolen in 2005 was a breakthrough in the study of distance-regular graphs.
+Twisted Grassmann graphs are the only knownn intransitive family of distance-regular graphs of unbounded diameter with the same parameters and spectrum as the Grassmann graphs $J_q(2k+1, k+1)$ and can be constructed by modifying $J_q(2k+1, k+1)$, cf.\ \cite{vDK2005}.
+It is a classical theme in combinatorics to investigate if a combiantorial object is determined by some set of invariants associated with it.
+Each distance-regular graph is associated with an so-called \textit{intersection array}, cf. \cite{BCN}.
+The Grassmann graphs $J_q(2k+1, k+1)$ and the corresponding twisted Grassmann graphs have the same intersection array, showing that $J_q(2k+1, k+1)$ is not determined by its intersection array.

-A priori the construction by van Dam and Koolen naturally generalizes to other distance-transitive graphs obtained from diagram geometries, but the necessary conditions are very specific and some serendipity is involved.
-Here we generalize their method to the strongly regular graphs $D_{5,5}(q)$ and the distance-transitive graphs $D_{6,6}(q)$.
-In the case of $D_{5,5}(q)$ we obtain a new strongly regular graph with the same parameters.
-In the case of $D_{6,6}(q)$ we obtain a regular graph cospectral with $D_{6,6}(q)$, thus finding one more family of distance-regular graphs which are not determined by their spectrum, cf.\ \cite{vDHKS2006}.
+A priori the construction by Van Dam and Koolen naturally generalizes to other distance-transitive graphs obtained from spherical buildings, but the necessary conditions are very specific and some serendipity is involved.
+Here we generalize their method to the strongly regular graphs $D_{5,5}(q)$.
+We obtain a new strongly regular graph with the same parameters, see \S\ref{sec:D5} definitions.
+Hence, we obtain the following:

+\begin{Theorem} Let $q$ be a prime power.
+The strongly regular graph $D_{5,5}(q)$ is not determined by its parameters. \end{Theorem}

+The strongly regular graph $D_{5,5}(q)$ is a rank $3$ strongly regular graph, that is, its automorphism group has precisely three orbits on pairs of vertices.
+This is a rare phenomenon and indeed all rank $3$ graphs have been classified, see \cite{BvM}.
+Hence, the investigation of $D_{5,5}(q)$ and modifications of it are of particular interest in the study of strongly regular graphs.
+We believe that $D_{5,5}(q)$ and $J(2k+1, k+1)$ are, up to isomorphism, the only distance-transitive graphs from finite spherical buildings for which our interpretation of the Van Dam-Koolen method applies.